 “Bye.
-I’ll try to be home early.”
+I’ll try to get home early.”
 Her gaze went back to her father.
-“Make sure you eat and sleep.”
-She basically made widely know to a particular someone.
+“Make sure you eat and sleep, you seemed very cranky.”
+She giggled, basically making it widely known to a particular someone.

 “Have fun.”
-Her father said and closed the door.
+Her father said and he closed the door.

-Even her friends notice she was somewhere else.
-She finally shook her head and went to enjoy her best friend’s birthday.
+Even her friends noticed she was somewhere else.
+She struggled to keep up with others.
+Then she finally shook her head and went to enjoy her best friend’s birthday.

 It was now twelve-fifteen A.M., and Ashton was restless.
-Just then, he heard the car and the laughing voices outside of his window.
+Just then, he heard the car and heard laughing voices outside of his window.
 He peeked and saw Emily getting out of the vehicle.
-The guy in the driver seat hugged her, and then two more boys and a girl hopped out from the back seat and hugged her.
-None of the boys kissed her good night.
+The guy in the driver’s seat hugged her, and then two more boys and a girl hopped out from the back seat and hugged her.
+None of the boys kissed her on her lips.
 ‘None of them were her boyfriend.’
 He concluded.
 It sent a giddy joy to his crumbled heart.

 Emily got inside the house.
-Ashton waited for her to climb the stairs in the heels, but the sound never came.
-Then he realized she must have taken them off, so the noise won’t disturb anyone good night’s sleep.
-He abruptly opened his bedroom door.
+Ashton waited for her to climb the stairs and abruptly opened his bedroom door.